21 In General Info/ Italy/ Northern Italy

 After disembarking from the train, we strolled and take our time – absorbing their beauty.
 These porticoes each are different in their own way.
 I really had no idea what to expect during our first trip.
 I’ve heard of them, but never realized an entire town, at least the centro storico, could be filled with them, one after the other.

 When you reach the end of the passageway or walkway, you step down a few steps, depending on the height of the street, of course, cross the street, and step up under a whole new walkway.
 It’s almost as if they are little secret tunnels, just not completely enclosed.
 Along these walkways are shops of course.
-We found plenty of fornos, bakeries, clothing stores, mom-and-pop shops with oodles of covers and accessories for your smartphones, as well as an abundance of other little stores.
+We found plenty of fornos, bakeries, clothing stores, mom-and-pop shops with oodles of covers and accessories for your smartphones, and an abundance of other little stores.

 What didn’t surprise me is the number of restaurants and caffés you have to choose from under the protection of the porticoes.
 Some don’t even use umbrellas unless they extend to the outside of the covering.